caolan/async/README.md

   in parallel.
 The iterator is passed a `callback(truthValue)` which must be called with a  boolean argument once it has completed.
-* `callback(result)` - *Optional* A callback which is called as soon as any iterator returns `true`, or after all the iterator functions have finished.
+* `callback(result)` - *Optional* A callback which is called as soon as any iterator returns `false`, or after all the iterator functions have finished.
 Result will be either `true` or `false` depending on the values of the async tests.

  **Note: the callbacks do not take an error as their first argument.**